freeluyuxuan/learngit/readme.txt

-GIT is a version control system . git is free software .
+GIT is a   new version control. & system . git is free software .
 MAX is a good    new.  person.